Everything You Need to Know About RDF

 aa:link "http://www.blogA.com" .

-so Blank Nodes do NOT need be de-referencable and accessed from the outside world, however they can have IDs or names that will them to be referenced in an RDF document or model.
+so Blank Nodes do NOT need be de-referencable and accessed from the outside world, however they can have IDs or names that will them to be referenced in an document or model.

 Data Structures in RDF

-In RDF there exists some kind of collections (in computer science terms) that will allow us aggregate nodes or facts together.
+In there exists some kind of collections (in computer science terms) that will allow us aggregate nodes or facts together.
 They are general data structures to enumerate any resource or literal.
 They are basically a syntactic sugar that will ease the process of writing code with no semantic expressiveness whatsoever.
-We have in RDF two different aggregators:
+We have in two different aggregators:

 Containers